PsyProtocol/psy-sdk/docs/src/Gadgets.md

 *   **Purpose:** To verify that a specific Contract Function Call (CFC) proof exists within the user's current UPS proof tree and that the function being called is validly registered within the global contract structure.
 *   **Key Inputs/Witness:**
     *   `AttestTreeAwareProofInTreeInput`: Witness for the CFC proof's existence and validity within the UPS proof tree.
-    *   `QEDCheckpointLeafCompactWithStateRoots`: Witness for the relevant checkpoint state.
+    *   `PsyCheckpointLeafCompactWithStateRoots`: Witness for the relevant checkpoint state.
-    *   `QEDContractFunctionInclusionProof`: Witness proving the function's fingerprint exists in the contract's function tree.
+    *   `PsyContractFunctionInclusionProof`: Witness proving the function's fingerprint exists in the contract's function tree.
     *   `ups_session_proof_tree_height`: Parameter.
 *   **Key Outputs/Computed Values:**
     *   `attested_proof_tree_root`: The root of the UPS proof tree the CFC proof is part of.